TalhaAwan/mean-boilerplate/README.md

 MEAN stack Boilerplate Application.
-The server side code structure has largely been taken from yoeman angular-fullstack generated code and modified.
+The server side code structure has largely been taken from [yeoman angular-fullstack](https://github.com/angular-fullstack/generator-angular-fullstack) generated code and modified.